Javanoo/Javanoo/README.md

 ## Hi there 👋

 Welcome fellow wanderer, am Matthews.
 And since you are here, I can not help it but think of one thing, and that is; you would like to see some of my work.
-Hence, let's explore.
+Hence without any delays, lets explore...
 ## About Me
 - 🔭 I’m currently working on redefining this github profile.
 - 🌱 I’m currently diving deeper into **Backend Development**.